getodk/docs/odkx-src/xlsx-converter-using.rst

 There are 3 ways to customize prompts:

   - Add additional columns to your XLSX Converter form definitions like :th:`inputAttributes` to tweak existing prompts.
   - If that's too limiting, you can make a custom HTML template by setting the :th:`templatePath` column.
 Templates can include :code:`<script>` and:code:`<style>` tags.
-ODK Survey uses :program:`handlebars` templates. :program:`Handlebars` has a few built-in helpers for creating conditional templates and templates with repeated components: see `their documentation <http://blog.teamtreehouse.com/handlebars-js-part-2-partials-and-helpers>`_.
+ODK-X Survey uses :program:`handlebars` templates. :program:`Handlebars` has a few built-in helpers for creating conditional templates and templates with repeated components: see `their documentation <http://blog.teamtreehouse.com/handlebars-js-part-2-partials-and-helpers>`_.
-  - Finally, if you need to parse data from a special type of input or retain some kind of state while your widget is active, you will need to delve into the ODK Survey JavaScript.
+  - Finally, if you need to parse data from a special type of input or retain some kind of state while your widget is active, you will need to delve into the ODK-X Survey JavaScript.
 By providing a :file:`customPromptTypes.js` file in your form directory, you can define :program:`Backbone` views that extend the base prompts.

 Our HTML page rendering uses a custom database object coupled with :program:`Backbone` views to define the event handling, validation, data model interactions, and construction of the rendering context object that is passed to :program:`Handlebars`.
 The :program:`Handlebars` templates make use of :program:`Bootstrap` framework for UI components.